Derived categories of sheaves on singular schemes with an application to reconstruction: An application: reconstruction for projective Gorenstein varieties

+\proof Take a closed point $x \in X$.
+Using the minimal resolution of $L_x$ in an argument similar to the proof of lemma \ref{lem:catGor=Gor}, we conclude that $L_x$ must be quasi-isomorphic to a free module of rank $n$ concentrated in a fixed degree.
+As $X$ is connected, $L$ must have cohomology only in a single degree, with that cohomology sheaf being locally-free.

 Now we move onto the proof of proposition \ref{prop:reconstructionvariety}.
 It will be accomplished through a sequence of lemmas.
-Assume that $X$ and $Y$ satisfy the hypotheses of proposition \ref{prop:reconstructionvariety}. $D$ will be a placeholder for $D_{\perf}(X)$ or $D_{\perf}(Y)$ depending on the context.
+Assume that $X$ and $Y$ satisfy the hypotheses of proposition \ref{prop:reconstructionvariety}.
+We also assume, for definiteness, that $\omega_X$ is ample.
+The case where $\omega_X^{-1}$ is ample follows from a similar argument. $D$ will be a placeholder for $D_{\perf}(X)$ or $D_{\perf}(Y)$ depending on the context.
 Since they are equivalent, this should cause no confusion.

 \begin{lem} All point functors of $Y$ are shifts of points. \end{lem}